andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The provided table details the hourly usage patterns of both casual and member users on Thursday, delineating notable differences in ride frequencies between the two user categories throughout the day.
-+ Casual users exhibit the highest ride count, at **5 PM** totaling **29,436 rides**, indicating a preference for late afternoon rides, potentially for recreational purposes.
-Conversely, their lowest ride count, **552 rides**, is recorded at **4 AM**, implying decreased bike usage during the late night and early morning hours.
++ Casual users exhibit the highest ride count, at **5 PM (29,436 rides)**, indicating a preference for late afternoon rides, potentially for recreational purposes.
++ Conversely, their lowest ride count, is recorded at **4 AM (552 rides)**, implying decreased bike usage during the late night and early morning hours.
-+ Member users also peak at **5 PM** with **66,308 rides**, mirroring the trend observed among casual users and suggesting a preference for late afternoon rides, likely for commuting reasons.
-Their lowest ride count, **677 rides**, is observed at **3 AM**, aligning with the trend of reduced bike usage during late night and early morning hours.
++ Member users also peak at **5 PM (66,308 rides)**, mirroring the trend observed among casual users and suggesting a preference for late afternoon rides, likely for commuting reasons.
++ Their lowest ride count, is observed at **3 AM (677 rides**, aligning with the trend of reduced bike usage during late night and early morning hours.
 + Both casual and member users display a notable increase in bike usage during the late afternoon on Thursday, reflecting a collective preference for this time regardless of user type.
 + Consistently lower bike usage during late night and early morning hours across user types may imply a diminished demand for transportation during those specific times, possibly reflecting fewer individuals commuting or participating in leisure activities.